Trump, children are ordered to testify in N.Y. attorney general probe | Law-Order

 Trump, children are ordered to testify in N.Y. attorney general probe

-Last month, James said her nearly three-year investigation into the Trump Organization had uncovered significant evidence of possible fraud https://www.reuters.com/world/us/ny-attorney-general-details-possible-fraud-donald-trumps-family-business-2022-01-19.
-She described what she called misleading statements about the values of the "Trump Brand" and six Trump properties, saying the company may have inflated real estate values to obtain bank loans and reduced them to lower tax bills.
+The judge also rejected the Trumps' claim that James' sometimes aggressive public statements about investigating Donald Trump, including a pledge that "we're definitely going to sue him," illustrated the "impropriety" of her probe.
+Engoron noted that the spark for the investigation was not James' dislike of the former president, but rather congressional testimony from Donald Trump's former personal lawyer Michael Cohen that the Trumps were "cooking the books."
+Donald Trump has called James' investigation a political "witch hunt https://www.reuters.com/world/us/trump-lawyers-seek-block-subpoenas-new-york-attorney-general-2022-02-01 " and is suing to try to stop it.

-A New York judge ruled on Thursday that former U.S. President Donald Trump and two of his adult children must answer questions under oath in the state attorney general's civil probe into their family company's business.
-Justice Arthur Engoron of New York state court in Manhattan ruled in favor of Attorney General Letitia James, who sought to enforce subpoenas to compel testimony by Trump, his son Donald Trump Jr and his daughter Ivanka Trump.
+A New York judge ruled on Thursday that former U.S. President Donald Trump and two of his adult children must answer questions under oath within 21 days in the state attorney general's civil probe into their family company.
+Justice Arthur Engoron of the New York state court in Manhattan ruled in favor of Attorney General Letitia James in directing Trump, his son Donald Trump Jr and his daughter Ivanka Trump to testify.

+"Today, justice prevailed," James said in a statement.
+"No one will be permitted to stand in the way of the pursuit of justice, no matter how powerful they are.
+No one is above the law."
+Lawyers for Donald Trump did not immediately respond to requests for comment.
+Alan Futerfas, a lawyer for Donald Trump Jr and Ivanka Trump, declined to comment.

-The decision followed a two-hour hearing in which the Trumps' lawyers accused James of doing an end run around their clients' constitutional rights by seeking testimony she could them use against them in a parallel criminal probe.
-Donald Trump's lawyer Alina Habba accused James of "selective prosecution and prosecutorial misconduct that this country has never seen," citing statements reflecting the Democratic attorney general's "vile disdain" for Trump.
+The decision followed a two-hour hearing in which the Trumps' lawyers accused James of doing an end run around their clients' constitutional rights by seeking testimony she could then use against them in a parallel criminal investigation.
+Alina Habba, one of Donald Trump's lawyers, accused James of "selective prosecution and prosecutorial misconduct that this country has never seen," citing what she called Democratic attorney general's "vile disdain" for Trump, a Republican.

-"If he was not who he is, she would not be doing this," Habba said.
-"This court can help stop this circus."
-Kevin Wallace, a lawyer from James' office, rejected that characterization.

-"They haven't shown anything here that says it's unfair," Wallace said.
-Last month, James said her nearly three-year investigation into the Trump Organization had uncovered significant evidence of possible fraud https://www.reuters.com/world/us/ny-attorney-general-details-possible-fraud-donald-trumps-family-business-2022-01-19.

 The hearing followed last week's decision by Trump's longtime accounting firm Mazars USA to cut ties https://www.reuters.com/world/us/accounting-firm-says-it-can-no-longer-stand-behind-trump-organization-financial-2022-02-14 with him and the Trump Organization, saying it could no longer stand behind a decade of financial statements.
 Lawyers for Donald Trump have said he did not know enough to respond to allegations of inaccurate valuations, though Trump detailed some possible discrepancies in a five-page https://www.reuters.com/world/us/ny-attorney-general-fires-back-trumps-defense-financial-statements-2022-02-16statement on Tuesday.